Buck Island Reef National Monument

 Buck Island, the center of Buck Island Reef National Monument

-Buck Island Reef National Monument is a 19,015-acre property containing a 146-acre uninhabited island about 1.5 miles off the northeast coast of St. Croix.
+Buck Island Reef National Monument is a 19,015-acre property containing a 146-acre uninhabited island about 1.5 miles off the northeast coast of St. Croix in the US Virgin Islands.
 President John F. Kennedy created the National Monument in 1961 and it was expanded to its current size in 2001 in order to better preserve one of the finest marine coral gardens in the Caribbean.

 Beaches on the island are critical to the survival of several species of endangered sea turtles and the coral and seagrass beds offshore are critical to the development of sea turtle hatchlings.